jannikmi/timezonefinder/README.md

 #Contact

-if you encounter any bugs, have suggestions, criticism etc. feel free to open Issues on Git or contact me: python[at]michelfe.it
+if you encounter any bugs, have suggestions, criticism etc. feel free to *open an Issue* on Git or contact me: *python[at]michelfe.it*

 #License

-timezonefinder is distributed under the terms of the MIT license (see LICENSE.txt).
+*timezonefinder* is distributed under the terms of the MIT license (see LICENSE.txt).